Pombaline Architecture: Have you heard about this Alluring Yet Practical Lisbon’s Style?

 Sculptures and Statues

 Sculptures and statues were occasionally used as decorative elements in prominent locations on Pombaline buildings.
-These sculptures often depicted figures from mythology, historical figures, or allegorical representations.
+These sculptures often represented figures from mythology, historical figures, or allegorical representations.
 They added a sense of artistry and symbolism to the architecture.

 Ornate Doorways

+Pombaline architecture was specific to Lisbon and Portugal in general.
 But, because it created widely-needed seismic-proof buildings, it started to get adopted in many other countries as well!

 Modern day flats and houses in Pombaline style